 After LL.B., you pursued a joint LL.M. from School of Oriental and African Studies (SOAS) and University College, London (UCL) as a British Chevening scholar.
 How was this course?

-During this period, you were a research assistant to Prof. Valentine Korah, Emeritus Professor of Competition Law at UCL for her book on EC Competition Law.
-What benefits can a student derive out of such endeavours?
+Tell us about your experience as research assistant to Prof. Valentine Korah, Emeritus Professor of Competition Law at UCL for her book on EC Competition Law.

 It was a great experience.
 Oxfam GB is a global brand with established reputation in the development sector.
 In 2004-05, they had started a new project on trade and development in South Asia.
 I was selected to work in this project.
 My job profile included conducting policy research and advocacy on international trade law issues affecting South Asia.
 One of the most exciting things at Oxfam was to develop and implement new ideas and work with some amazing bunch of individuals who have left a lasting impression on me.
 In particular, I would like to mention two of my ex colleagues and dear friends – Biplove Choudhary and Robin Koshy – extremely talented individuals from whom I learnt a great deal.